 Ruins of forts and ancient temples are found here.
 Talagram is famous for the "Deorani-Jethani" temple.
 Bubble Island and Radhika Water Park are the parks which amuse the local people as well as tourists.
 Belpan has a huge pond as well as samadhi.
 Khutaghat is a scenic spot and is wanted by the nature lovers.
 Forests, dams and hills comprise the surrounding of Khutaghat.

 Kabir Chobutara at a distance of 41 km from Bilaspur is a hub for mahatmas and saints.
 Bilaspur is situated on the banks of Apra river.
 Leelagar and Maniyari are other small rivers of the district.
 Sonmuda is another tourist attraction which gives a panoramic view of valleys, hills and forest.
 River Sone originated from Sonmuda.

 Weather conditions in Bilaspur are monsoon and continental type.
-Summers reach extreme and winters are pleasant while rainfall in this region is affected by various reasons.
+Summers are extreme and winters are pleasant while rainfall in this region is affected by various reasons.

 Bilaspur is well connected by railways, roadways and air routes.
 Being one of the major stations of South East Central Railway, Bilaspur has a good network of railways.
-Locally auto rickshaws, rickshaws, tangas drawn by horse and city buses are available.
+Locally, auto rickshaws, rickshaws, tangas drawn by horses and city buses are available.